skmangalam/database_engineering/database-internals.md

 * Table is stored as unordered heap pages.
 * All indexes are non-clustered and point to heap using TIDs (Tuple IDs).
 * Index-only scan optimization only works if visibility map marks page as "all-visible".
+* Even primary keys in PostgreSQL do not cluster the table — they just create unique indexes.
+Heap still remains.

 **Heap Files and Pages:**